meteor/meteor/content/blaze.md

 ```

 <h3 id="onrendered-for-libs">Use `onRendered()` to callout to 3rd party libraries</h3>
 As we mentioned above, the `onRendered()` callback is typically the right spot to call out to third party libraries that expect a pre-rendered DOM (such as jQuery plugins).
-The `onRendered()` callback is triggered *once* after the template is rendered and attached to the DOM for the first time.
+The `onRendered()` callback is triggered *once* after the component has rendered and attached to the DOM for the first time.

-Occasionally, you may need to wait for data to become ready before it's time to attach the plugin (although typically it's a better idea to use a sub-template in this use case).
+Occasionally, you may need to wait for data to become ready before it's time to attach the plugin (although typically it's a better idea to use a sub-component in this use case).
 To do so, you can setup an `autorun` in the `onRendered()` callback.
 For instance, in the `listShowPage` template, we want to wait until the subscription for the list is ready (i.e. the todos have rendered) before we hide the launch screen:

 ```
 Template.listsShowPage.onRendered(function() {